 What Will I Learn?

-Students must pass the national examination in Speech-Language Pathology (Praxis II) in order to be eligible for the Certificate of Clinical Competence (CCC-S) and state licensure.
+Students must pass the national examination in Speech-Language Pathology (Praxis II) to be eligible for the Certificate of Clinical Competence (CCC-S) and state licensure.

 Application deadline: February 1st for fall semester admission.